Chart Color Schemes

 Health performance in Sunshine Bay is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Sunshine Bay faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
 Common health conditions are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is very low at approximately 47% of the total population (~720 people), compared to 51.9% across Rest of NSW, which is lower than the national average of 55.7%.
+The rate of private health cover is very low at approximately 47% of the total population (around 720 people), compared to 51.9% in Regional NSW, which has a national average of 55.7%.

-The most common medical conditions in the area are arthritis and mental health issues, impacting 14.5 and 8.6% of residents respectively, while 55.9% declared themselves completely clear of medical ailments compared to 63.3% across Rest of NSW.
-The working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 36.8% of residents aged 65 and over (560 people), which is higher than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.
+The most common medical conditions are arthritis and mental health issues, affecting 14.5% and 8.6% of residents respectively.
+However, 55.9% of residents report being completely clear of medical ailments, compared to 63.3% in Regional NSW.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+Sunshine Bay has 36.8% of its residents aged 65 and over (around 560 people), which is higher than the 23.4% figure for Regional NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with those of the general population.

 Frequently Asked Questions - Health